-COVID-19 restrictions have delayed the Span’s move to South Africa, but they are excited to begin their roles at Mukhanyo Theological College as soon as possible.
+COVID-19 restrictions have delayed the Span’s move to South Africa, but they are excited to begin their roles at Mukhanyo Theological College in late 2020 or early 2021.

 South Africa is the southernmost country in Africa.
 There is a diversity of religions here, about 1/4 of the population is unemployed, and many people live in poverty.

 Mukhanyo Theological College accepts Christian students of all kinds of different backgrounds with the hope to influence the way they serve God.
 It also trains theological students to become teachers in government schools as a way to provide for their families while influencing many young minds…